unraid/docs/docs/legacy/FAQ/Replacing_Multiple_Data_Drives_with_a_Single_Larger_Drive.md

     to install **screen**.
 - Ensure that no new files will be written to the affected drives during this process.
-If user shares and caching might involve the drives, don\'t write to the user shares, and run Mover before starting to make sure all writes to the drives are finished.
+If user shares and caching might involve the drives, don't write to the user shares, and run Mover before starting to make sure all writes to the drives are finished.
 - Any time you change your array configuration, be very careful when assigning the parity drive.
 If you accidentally assign a data drive